5punk/react-slack-chat/README.md

 Due to the heavy nature of the `getScreenshot` default system hook (Read about hooks below).
 I've split the library into 2 consumables.

-- `react-slack-chat.js`: The default import from consuming this library.
+- `react-slack-chat`: The default import from consuming this library.
 There are no default system hooks, you are free to supply your own custom hooks (Documented below).

 - `react-slack-chat-with-default-hooks.js`: Has all the default sytem hooks [documented below](https://github.com/5punk/react-slack-chat/blob/master/README.md#default-system-hooks), you can still add and pass custom keyword based action hooks.